ruby-grape/grape/README.md

 end
 ````

-If we do not specify any params, `declared` will return an empty `ActiveSupport::HashWithIndifferentAccess` hash.
+If you do not specify any parameters, `declared` will return an empty hash.

 **Request**